cschladetsch/KAI/Library/Network/Include/Readme.md

-# Headers common but local to this library.
+# Headers local to this library.